gravestench/dark-magic/pkg/services/goscript/README.md

 # Go Script Service

-The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is to run Go scripts within the execution context of Dark Magic.
+The purpose of this [Service Mesh](https://github.com/gravestench/servicemesh) service is to run Go scripts within the execution context of Dark Magic.

 ## Dependencies